jl111/ArtStyleTransfer/README.md

 My network follows the architecture of the VGG network and uses the weights from imagenet-vgg-verydeep-19.mat.

-The style layers, and loss functions follow the implenetation of the network from the paper "Neural Algorithm of Artistic Style" (Gatys,Ecker,Bethge).
+The style layers, and loss functions follow the implemetation of the network from the paper "Neural Algorithm of Artistic Style" (Gatys,Ecker,Bethge).

 ## Example